MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 The Filter parameter uses the same filtering syntax as the Where-Object cmdlet.
 For example, the following filter returns only users who have been enabled for Enterprise Voice: `-Filter 'EnterpriseVoiceEnabled -eq $True'` or ``-Filter "EnterpriseVoiceEnabled -eq `$True"``.

-**Updates in Teams PowerShell Module version 5.0.0 and later**
+**Updates in Teams PowerShell Module version 5.9.0 and later**

-The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.0.0 or later (note that these changes are only rolled out in commercial environments at present).
-These updates will be applicable to remaining Teams PowerShell versions by 15th April 2023:
+The following updates will be applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.9.0 or later in GCC High and DoD environments (note that these changes are already rolled out in commercial environments and will be rolled out in GCC High and DoD environments from new Teams PowerShell Module version 5.9.0 targeted to release on 17th January 2024).
+These updates will be applicable to remaining Teams PowerShell versions from 8th February 2024 in GCC High and DoD environments:

 _Performance_